Geordan Dupire

-Geordan Dupire (born 28 September 1993) is a footballer who plays as a goalkeeper for Swift Hesperange in Luxembourg.
-He has been playing for Swift Hesperange since 2021.
+Geordan Dupire (born 28 September 1993) is a footballer who plays as a goalkeeper for Luxembourg National Division club Swift Hesperange.
 Born in France, he plays for the Madagascar national team.

 Career

 Virton

 Dupire joined Belgian club R.E.
 Virton in July 2016.
 He made his league debut for the club on 3 September 2016 in a 3–0 away victory over Geel.
 On 10 October 2018, Dupire signed a new three-year contract with the club.

 International career

 Born in France, Dupire gained Malagasy citizenship through his wife; she holds dual-citizenship and is of Malagasy and Moroccan descent.
 He was called up to the Madagascar national team for a set of 2026 FIFA World Cup qualification matches in March 2025.

-Dupire made his debut on 19 March 2025 in a World Cup qualifier against the Central African Republic.
+Dupire made his debut on 19 March 2025 in a World Cup qualifier against the Central African Republic national team.